-The Trustee held six full meetings during the period to consider matters relating to the administration of the Plan.
-The Trustee has, by resolutions passed at ordinary meetings, set up a number of sub-committees to deal with specified matters.
+The Trustee held four full meetings during the period to consider matters relating to the administration of the Plan.
+The Trustee has, by resolutions passed at ordinary meetings, set up a number of subcommittees to deal with specified matters.

-The quorum for the transaction of the business of the Trustee is currently five directors, three of whom are to be directors nominated by the Principal Employer, and either two member nominated directors or a member nominated director and an independent director.
+The quorum for the transaction of the business of the Trustee is currently three directors, one of whom must be a member nominated director.
 Trustee decisions are usually unanimous but they may be taken by a majority vote.